Get started#

 file if you require root access to all servers.
 For example:

-vi pillar/kingfisher.sls
+vi pillar/common.sls

 git push origin main